 Pick the best machine to fit your crafting needs.

-The Machine for T-Shirts…
+Which Cricut Machine Should I Buy for T-Shirts…

 When you are making t-shirts with a Cricut you are actually just cutting the heat transfer vinyl (learn all about vinyl with this guide).
 So there isn’t a “best Cricut machine for t-shirts” either.